bthos/ha-octopus-energy-es/README.md

 2. Go to Integrations
 3. Click the three dots menu → Custom repositories
 4. Add this repository URL
-5. Search for "Octopus Energy Spain" and install
+5. Search for "Octopus Energy España" and install
 6. Restart Home Assistant

 ### Manual Installation